LoopingLena/TraitMoments/README.md

     ##  Community.19 78.73701
     ##  Community.20 82.00967

-However, ‘functcomp’ does not contain any options to define a cumulative relative abundance for which trait information should be present, in order to obtain reliable results.
-In many cases it is advisable to set a threshold value of 80 % for the cumulative relative abundance.

-Now a calculation is performed with ‘trait_moments’, we set n_species = 0 and abundance = 80:
+As already stated above, in many cases it is advisable to set a threshold value of 80 % for the cumulative relative abundance.
+This can be achieved via ‘trait_moments’ if we set ‘n_species = 0’ and ‘abundance = 80’:

 ``` r
 result <- trait_moments(communities, traits, n_species = 0, abundance = 80)